AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/search-engine-shown-elasticsearch-despite-open-search.md

 ## Cause

 [!DNL Elasticsearch7] is hard-coded in Adobe Commerce to be the search engine used in these versions.
-Even though there isn't an [!DNL Opensearch] module included in the code, Adobe Commerce is able to make use of the underlying [!DNL Opensearch] service.

 This is not to be confused with the installed version of the service.
-The application only recognizes [!DNL Elasticsearch7] as the search engine but not [!DNL OpenSearch], even though it uses the underlying [!DNL OpenSearch] service as the engine in the backend.
+Even though there isn't an [!DNL Opensearch] module included in the code, Adobe Commerce is able to make use of the underlying [!DNL Opensearch] service.

 ## Solution